Fred B. Buck

-Fred B. Buck has been a litigator and trial lawyer for over 35 years.
-He has represented clients in high exposure cases in many diverse areas of the law including general negligence, product liability, professional liability, commercial motor vehicle, and construction site accidents.
-Mr. Buck has also defended civil rights actions, an antitrust case, defamation actions, Dragonetti Act claims, employment actions, life, health and disability insurance misrepresentation cases, dramshop cases, insurance coverage disputes, and insurance bad faith cases.
-He is the Chair of the Casualty Practice Group at Rawle & Henderson.
-Mr. Buck is frequently retained as trial counsel shortly before trial in catastrophic cases involving significant exposure to the client.
+Fred B. Buck has been a litigator and trial lawyer for over 43 years.
+Mr. Buck has defended personal injury matters, numerous civil rights actions, an antitrust case, defamation actions, Dragonetti Act claims, employment actions, life, health and disability insurance misrepresentation cases, dramshop cases, insurance coverage disputes, and insurance bad faith cases.
+He has represented clients in high exposure cases in many diverse areas of the law.

-Mr. Buck worked full time at a Philadelphia litigation firm during much of his time in law school.
-His responsibilities included the preparation of pretrial submissions such as motions in limine, points for charge and trial briefs, and the preparation of witnesses for trial testimony.
+Mr. Buck held a full-time job as a paralegal with a large Philadelphia law firm while attending law school.
 In addition to full-time employment and his studies, Mr. Buck was a member of Temple Law School’s Moot Court team and represented the school in the National Moot Court Competition.
-Following graduation from law school, Mr. Buck served a two-year clerkship with the Honorable J. William Ditter, Jr., of the United States District Court for the Eastern District of Pennsylvania.
+Following graduation from law school, Mr. Buck served a two-year clerkship with the Honorable J. William Ditter, Jr. of the United States District Court for the Eastern District of Pennsylvania.

 Mr. Buck has maintained an active trial and appellate practice since leaving his clerkship.
-He has tried many jury and nonjury cases in the Courts of Common Pleas of Philadelphia, Berks, Bucks, Cumberland, Delaware, Lackawanna, Lehigh, Monroe, Montgomery, Pike and York Counties as well as in the United States District Courts for the Eastern and Middle Districts of Pennsylvania.
-He has argued appeals in the Pennsylvania Appellate Courts and in the United States Court of Appeals for the Third Circuit.
+He has tried over 60 jury and nonjury cases in the Courts of Common Pleas of 11 Counties in Pennsylvania, as well as in the United States District Court for the Eastern and Middle Districts of Pennsylvania.
+He has argued numerous appeals in the Pennsylvania Appellate Courts and in the United States Court of Appeals for the Third Circuit.

-Mr. Buck has taught as an adjunct professor of law at the Villanova University School of Law and has participated as a presenter in numerous Continuing Legal Education programs.
+Mr. Buck has taught as an Adjunct Professor of Law at the Villanova University School of Law and has participated as a presenter in numerous Continuing Legal Education programs.